ConceptJunkie/rpn/README.md

 ## Updates

+### Update - February 26, 2019

+OK, stick a fork in 7.2.0.
+It's done.
+I'd intended to get back to releasing often, but 10 months is not "often".

+Aside from the usual ton of bug fixes and minor improvements, this version offers several operators having to do with the physics of black holes.
+See "rpn help physics" for details.

 ### Update - February 22, 2019

 Not much has happened with rpn lately, but I do have some good plans.
 I haven't released 7.3 mostly due to laziness, but I've also got some solid ideas for improvements with the unit conversion functionality.
 For one thing, I want to fold the constants into the units database, and I have an idea for adding some implicit unit conversion.